New York branch of Philadelphia-based mastering studios, opened 1973, closed April 2008.

 - Frankford Wayne, N.Y., N.Y.

-Tom Steele started Frankford/Wayne's mastering operations in 1966.
-First as part of the Philadelphia recording institution Sigma Sound Studios and then later setting up Frankford/Wayne Recording Labs in Philadelphia.
-In 1973 they also set up shop in New York City.
-Frankford/Wayne Mastering Labs, Inc. was incorporated on May 13th, 1974.
-CD and vinyl mastering continued until the facility closed in 2008.
+Tom Steele started Frankford/Wayne's mastering operations in 1966 in Philadelphia, Pennsylvania, initially in his parents' basement in the Frankford neighborhood of Philadelphia, with partner Wayne Wilfong.
+Then in 1968, sharing a space with Sigma Sound Studios in the Center City downtown area of Philadelphia, and then later setting up his own facility nearby, Frankford/Wayne Recording Labs in Philadelphia.
+In 1973, they opened a New York branch.
+Frankford/Wayne Mastering Labs, Inc., was incorporated on May 13, 1974, and became the company's primary location.
+After Steele retired from the business in 1990, his daughter, Tracy Lynn Steele, took over operations.
+CD and vinyl mastering continued until the facility closed in April 2008.

-Some of the mastering engineers that have worked at Frankford/Wayne include:
+Some of the mastering engineers who have worked at Frankford/Wayne include:

 Tom Coyne (signature: ¢, C, CT, TC)